Typhs/Portfolio/PREOJECT_INSIGHTS.md

 - for interactivity we could do marshmallows - user can pick one up on a stick and the tip of the stick follows the position of the cursor

 * Use some Persona 5 style UI elements

+* Typewriter effect on Landing Page - page's text is written(with typing effect) as user scrolls down
   ---------- IDEAS ----------